Schedule Changes and Withdrawals

 A “member of the student’s family” is defined to be the student’s father, mother, brother, sister, grandmother, grandfather, aunt, uncle, nephew, niece, first cousin, step-parent, or step-sibling; a “person who is otherwise considered to have a sufficiently close relationship to the student” is defined to include any other relative within the third degree of consanguinity, plus close friends, including but not limited to roommates, house mates, classmates, or other persons identified by the student for approval by the institution, on a case-by-case basis.

-A student who wishes to request an exemption to the maximum number of non‑punitive drops must submit a letter of appeal with appropriate documentation to the Registrar within five (5) business days of the drop.
-If the student cannot provide the supporting documentation within five business days of the drop, the student must request an extension with the college dean within five business days of the drop.
+A student who has reached the six-drop limit and wishes drop a course must submit a letter of appeal with appropriate documentation to the University Registrar within five (5) business days of requesting the drop.
+If the student cannot provide the supporting documentation within five business days of requesting the drop, the student may request an extension with the appropriate college dean within five business days of the request to drop.